YoannCHVR/virtualisation_project/README.md

 This project aims to deploy a full docker environment with front and back-end with a database.

-As website user, you can : add, edit and remove any user from the list.
+As website user, you are able to : add, edit and remove any user from the list.

 You are able to launch all the environment if you done all prerequisites and access the interface on : http://localhost:8080/.
 You can also find this project in production on Google Cloud on this link.